 Alison Aguilar Lopez Gutierrez McLeod has been serving this congregation since March 2007.
-She was born and raised Unitarian Universalist and has experienced Unitarianism across the country, including at All Souls in Washington D.C., UU’s of the Palouse in Moscow, Idaho, and First Church in San Diego.
+She was born and raised Unitarian Universalist and has experienced Unitarianism in congregations across the country, including at All Souls in Washington D.C., UU’s of the Palouse in Moscow, Idaho, and First Church in San Diego.

 Alison is thrilled to be a part of the UUFSD “family” as she calls it.
 A congregation that encourages and empowers children to find their own religious paths.
 She endeavors to provide a well-rounded liberal religious education for our children in an environment where they feel safe, accepted, respected and heard.
 Alison develops remarkable, special connections with our children, youth and emerging adults, encouraging them to grow spiritually, develop a sense of personal and social responsibility and experience joy as a central part of a loving Unitarian Universalist community.